You’re probably here because you’ve already bought into collagen.

 You choose the vehicle for the powder and then take any time during the day since there’s no best time to take collagen!

 I’m sold on consuming collagen via liquids, so what’s the best way to drink collagen powder?

 So you’re a liquids kind of guy/gal – fair enough.

-We've mentioned a handful of ways of drinking collagen above.
+We’ve mentioned a handful of ways of drinking collagen above.
 If these options resonated most with you, then drinking your collagen might be the best option for you.
-Certainly put your collagen powder in:
+Certainly, put your collagen powder in these liquids:

 Best Way to Eat Collagen Powder